 Any pupils with particular needs are included as fully as possible into the normal classroom environment and, where appropriate, the curriculum is adjusted.
 Staff at The Blake School are committed to providing high-quality teaching for all pupils, that allows children to progress in their learning, whatever their starting point.
-Sometimes it may be appropriate to withdraw a pupil sensitively, to work individually with a TA or the SENCO in order to acquire, reinforce or extend skills more effectively.
-For some pupils, withdrawal sessions may be used to improve motor skills or application, or to give support in a particular area e.g. spelling.
-Withdrawal programmes are used to target an individual's specific needs and may be taught 1:1, or in small groups.
+Sometimes it may be appropriate to withdraw a pupil sensitively, to work as part of an evidence-based intervention, individually with a TA or the SENCO in order to acquire, reinforce or extend skills more effectively.
+For some pupils, these interventions are used to improve motor skills or application, or to give support in a particular area e.g. spelling.
+Intervention programmes are used to target an individual's specific needs and may be taught 1:1, or in small groups.